tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Then my feet went out from under me.

 I don't know exactly how it happened: a root, a dip in the trail, Iris's shoulder suddenly against mine at the wrong angle.
 The edge of the trail had given way to a steep embankment hidden beneath leaves and undergrowth.
-We hit it sideways and went rolling down through the darkness.
+We hit it sideways and went rolling down.
 My flashlight tore free from my hand and disappeared ahead of us, the beam spinning wildly between the trees before vanishing altogether.
 Something struck the side of my head hard enough that a burst of white exploded across my vision.

 The world tilted and tilted and then stopped.